 Fatima Irfan Sheikh is a digital content creator who’s known for her YouTube channel Glossips.
 She’s an Influencer, most-followed makeup artist and a Youtuber who also make Lifestyle vlogs for her fans.

 She started her Youtube channel in 2015 for the love of makeup and hairstyle.
-Her first video is a short tutorial on school hairstyle which shows her dedication to educate people from the start.
+Her first video is a short tutorial on school hairstyles which shows her dedication to educating people from the start.
 From nail care to hair transformation tutorials and makeup, you can see a lot of heart-winning, helpful content on her channel.

 Mubashir Saddique – Village Food Secrets